running-fish/finagle-exploration/README.md

 $ To avoid "java.lang.InterruptedException" when the client shuts down, always close the established zookeeper client connection before closing the finagle client connection.

-$ Assuming the team has consensus on the Finagle Zookeeper ServerSet approach for registering "HTTP" services, it is recommended to make this solution as standard for the platform.
+$ Based on the POC the finagle zookeeper server set approach seems worth pursuing.
+It will help us to get away from Amazon ELB.
+More questions such as how it handles RPC communincation & its benefits over the current
- Which means using it to register "RPC" services as well.
-This implies moving away from the current Tendril's "service-deps-registry" to Finagle's "Zookeeper Server Sets".
+$ "service-deps-registry" will be answered in the follow-up spikes.

 ```